samad909/cs50x-2020/final-project-readme.md

 *Change Password*\
 -Allows the admin to change their password.

-*API*\
--Allows anyone to lookup a device by sending a POST request with valid IMEI number.

 *Major validations done*
 1. Ensuring that all fields are filled using HTML and Python (for bad actors)